Know your place

-Consider taking out your friend’s trash, refill prescriptions, wash the dishes, shovel snow, clean the house, shop for food, bring in the mail, walk the dog, wash the car, mow the lawn, drive the kids to and from, wash clothes, etc. Take care of everyday tasks to allow your friend time for self-care and to navigate this time of transition.
+Consider taking out your friend’s trash, refilling prescriptions, washing the dishes, shoveling snow, cleaning the house, shopping for food, bringing in the mail, walking the dog, washing the car, mowing the lawn, driving the kids to and from, washing clothes, etc. Take care of everyday tasks to allow your friend time for self-care and to navigate this time of transition.

 Send a note

 Mail a card or brief letter telling your friend that you care.
 Simply signing a sympathy card can be taken as impersonal, so state your love and support.
 Leave special notes and inspirational sayings through his or her home to be found throughout the day.
 Share memories about his or her loved one and how he or she touched your life.